 Sunday, August 3, 2014

-However, if you have a Swift Cluster, you can just as easily use it to save images and snapshots instead of the local filesystem where Glance is running.
+However, if you have a Swift Cluster, you can just as easily use it to save images and snapshots instead of to the local filesystem where Glance is running.

-Begin by logging into the node running the Glance services (probably your controller node also running Keystone) as root and source your OpenStack credentials (this is typically a file named openrc).
+Begin by logging in to the node running the Glance services (probably your controller node also running Keystone) as root and source your OpenStack credentials (this is typically a file named openrc).